SaeedAnsarifard/SolarNeutrinos-pseudoDirac/README.md

     python main.py

-To see the optional argument run
+To see the optional arguments run

     python main.py --h